BCDevOps/devops-platform-workshops/workshop-labs/Lab-Content-Style-Guide.md

 This will allow the documents to be sorted accordingly and also visually queue developers of content what order the content should be in.

-## Dynamic Variable Replacement
-> this is not working at the moment.
-Unfortunately gitbook variable replacement is not functional and
-> gitbook escapes html sequences such as double quotes which prevent caddy from reading the template correctly

-The lab content is served by __Caddy2__ which means we can do in-place variable replacement.

-Variable replacement is done against `%{ env "FOO" }%` templates found within the markdown file.

-__DO NOT INCLUDE TEMPLATES IF YOU DO NOT INTEND TO USE THEM__.
-Caddy will throw 500 errors for unresolved templates.

 ## Content

 - Ideally we want the content to be as grammatically correct as possible.